Stephen Leacock Building, Room 712

 Dr. Roychowdhury's research examines how gendered inequalities impact political mobilization, social policy, and entitlements.
-Her current book project, The Capable Citizen: Gender and the Power of Law in India, examines how legal reforms and political mobilization against violence have transformed women's relationship to the Indian criminal justice system.
+Her current book project, Capable Citizens, examines how legal reforms and political mobilization against gender-based violence have transformed citizenship practices in India.
 Dr. Roychowdhury has also written about gender and labor organizing in New York City, media coverage of sexual violence, and the politics of legal reform.

-Dr. Roychowdhury's research has been supported by the National Science Foundation, the Fulbright Foundation, and the American Institute for Indian Studies.
+Dr. Roychowdhury's research has been supported by the Social Science and Humanities Research Council, the Fonds de Recherche du Québec, the National Science Foundation, the Fulbright Foundation, and the American Institute for Indian Studies.
 Prior to joining McGill, Dr. Roychowdhury was a Five College Pre-doctoral fellow at Smith College in Northampton, MA.

 2016 Poulami Roychowdhury.
 “Desire, Rights, Entitlements: Organizational Strategies in the War on Violence.”
 Signs: Journal of Women in Culture and Society.
 Forthcoming Summer 2016.